Thailand Etiquette, Cultural Do's and Don'ts, and General Travel Tips

 • It is not a tipping culture.
 Do not force your tipping culture on them.

 • It is a bargain culture.
 It's part of the game.
-It is not quite as deep as it used to be.
-But still expected.
+It is not quite as deep as it used to be, but still expected.

 • Try not to use your "small money" unless you have to.
 Nobody ever has change (taxis in particular).
 Use larger bills any chance you can such as in a grocery store, for park entry, etc.